AnandChowdhary/books-to-read/README.md

 - Growth Hacker Marketing by Ryan Holiday
 - Venture Deals by Brad Feld, Jason Mendelson
 - The Halo Effect by Phil Rosenzweig
-- By Gary Keller The One Thing by Gary Keller, Jay Papasan
+- The ONE Thing by Gary Keller, Jay Papasan